music-suite/music-suite/docs/src/User-Guide.md

 # Meta-information

+In previous chapters we have been concerned with structure and sound of music.
+However scores contain many other types of information, such as titles, attribution, key and time signatures.
+We refer to these collectively as *meta-information* (following [MIDI file standard](http://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html#BM3_)).

+The distinction between ordinary musical data and meta-data is not always clear-cut.
+As a rule of thumb, meta-informatio does not directly affect how the represented music *sounds*, but may greatly affect the appearance of the notation.
+There are some exceptions to this rule, notably tempo.

 Meta-information is global, rather than attached to a specific part.
-It is *defined at every point in the score with explicit change points (per type)* and always has a sensible default value (e.g. one (Reactive m) per type).
-All meta types are monoidal.
-Examples: key signature, time signature.

-Meta-information is always *optional*.
-There is always a sensible default value which can be overriden either globally or locally (i.e. during some specific time-span).
+All meta-data types are monoids, meaning the have a sensible default value and can be overlayed.
+For example the default key signature is $4/4$.
+Thanks to the default, adding meta-information is always *optional*.

+Meta-information does not have to be constant.
+We use the [StepSignal][ref-StepSignal] type to represent key changes, time signature changes and so on.

 <!--
 It is often desirable to annotate music with extraneous information, such as title, creator or, key or time signature.
 Also, it is often useful to mark scores with structural information such as movement numbers, rehearsal marks or general annotations.
 In Music Suite these are grouped together under the common label *meta-information*.